IBM/security-verify-reactjs-tutorial/README.md

 <!-- To integrate React UI with security verify,  we need to do login using security verify page and then come back to React UI. -->

+Generally front-end service communicates with back-end services using one gateway service in the development environment.
+Then in production, frontend service and gateway service are deployed as single application.
+Read this [blog](https://www.ibm.com/cloud/blog/react-web-express-api-development-production) to get more understanding on how-to do this in React application.
+The sample application provided does the same.

-Here in this tutorial, the UI code is available at `sources/frontend-gateway-svc/ui-react` and the code to integrate with `verify-sdk` is available at `sources/frontend-gateway-svc/server.js`.
-Go to the cloned code and navigate to `sources/frontend-gateway-svc/`.
+The React code of frontend service is available at `sources/frontend-gateway-svc/ui-react` and the code to integrate with `verify-sdk` and other services is available at `sources/frontend-gateway-svc/server.js` in the cloned repository.

+As a next step, go to the cloned code and navigate to `sources/frontend-gateway-svc/`.

 To build react code, perform the following steps: